What is the Book of Judges all about anyway? It’s a book filled with stories of how God called and raised up judges for the apple of His eye–Israel.

 As I read this narration of Israel’s history in this particular book, I realized how God’s peculiar people lived a cycle of repentance-sinful-living-repentance-type of lifestyle.

-But friends, we are no different from them!
-We have the same sinful human nature as theirs and so reminders are necessary to help us maintain a consistent walk with God.
+Again, I realized, we are no different from them!
+We have the same sinful human nature as the people of Israel and so reminders are necessary to help us maintain a consistent walk with God.

 First, idols can make anyone forget God’s word and godly moral values.
 (Judges 2:11-12)